Squirrel404/RFPM4U/README.md

   * Some aspects such as the walk cycle interval are slightly randomized for a more natural feel.
 * **Acceleration**
   * So you don't immediately start moving at full speed.
-  * Configureable curve and speed
+  * Configureable curve and speed.
 * **CinemachineRotationOffset component**
-  * No idea why Cinemachine doesn't have this
+  * No idea why Cinemachine doesn't have this.

 https://github.com/user-attachments/assets/6ade41ad-9772-43fd-ab67-80dfb9c8ca30